dart-archive/www.dartlang.org/src/site/tools/pub/dependencies.markdown

 {% prettify yaml %}
 dependencies:
-  transmogrify: '>=0.4.0 <1.0.0'
+  transmogrify: ^0.4.0
 {% endprettify %}

-This specifies that your package depends on a hosted package named "transmogrify" and will work with any version from 0.4.0 to 1.0.0 (but not 1.0.0 itself).
+This example, which uses [caret syntax](#caret-syntax), specifies that your package depends on a hosted package named "transmogrify" and will work with any version from 0.4.0 to 1.0.0 (but not 1.0.0 itself).

 If you want to use your own package server, you can use a description that specifies its URL: